DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source_v5.md

 Then, verify the installation by running:

 <pre>
-DASimpleFoamReverseAD -help
+simpleFoamADR -help
 </pre>

-It should see some basic information about DASimpleFoamReverseAD.
+It should see some basic information about simpleFoamADR.

 {% include note.html content="We use CodiPack to differentiate the OpenFOAM libraries." %}

-After OpenFOAM-v1812-ADR is compiled and verified, we need to link all the compiled AD libraries to the original OpenFOAM-v1812 folder.
+After the ADR is compiled and verified, we need to link all the compiled AD libraries to the original OpenFOAM-v2506 folder.
 Note that we need to link the relative path so that this is portable.

 <pre>
+cd $DAFOAM_ROOT_PATH/OpenFOAM-AD && \
+./renameAD.sh platforms/linux*ADR --ADR --commit && \
-cd $DAFOAM_ROOT_PATH/OpenFOAM/OpenFOAM-v1812/platforms/*/lib && \
+cd $DAFOAM_ROOT_PATH/OpenFOAM/OpenFOAM-v2506/platforms/*/lib && \
-ln -s ../../../../OpenFOAM-v1812-ADR/platforms/*/lib/*.so . && \
+ln -s ../../../../OpenFOAM-AD/platforms/linux*ADR/lib/*.so . && \
-cd $DAFOAM_ROOT_PATH/OpenFOAM/OpenFOAM-v1812/platforms/*/lib/dummy && \
+cd $DAFOAM_ROOT_PATH/OpenFOAM/OpenFOAM-v2506/platforms/*/lib/dummy && \
-ln -s ../../../../../OpenFOAM-v1812-ADR/platforms/*/lib/dummy/*.so . && \
+ln -s ../../../../../OpenFOAM-AD/platforms/linux*ADR/lib/dummy/*.so . && \
-cd $DAFOAM_ROOT_PATH/OpenFOAM/OpenFOAM-v1812/platforms/*/lib/openmpi-system && \
+cd $DAFOAM_ROOT_PATH/OpenFOAM/OpenFOAM-v2506/platforms/*/lib/$FOAM_MPI && \
-ln -s ../../../../../OpenFOAM-v1812-ADR/platforms/*/lib/openmpi-system/*.so .
+ln -s ../../../../../OpenFOAM-AD/platforms/linux*ADR/lib/$FOAM_MPI/*.so .
 </pre>

 **Build Forward Mode AD (Optional)**

-Run the following:
+This is needed only if you want to compare the adjoint derivatives with forward AD.
+We must compile the ADR version first!
+After that, run the following:

 <pre>
-cd $DAFOAM_ROOT_PATH/OpenFOAM && \
-wget https://github.com/DAFoam/OpenFOAM-v1812-AD/archive/v1.3.2.tar.gz -O OpenFOAM-v1812-AD.tgz && \
-tar -xvf OpenFOAM-v1812-AD.tgz && mv OpenFOAM-v1812-AD-* OpenFOAM-v1812-ADF && \
-cd $DAFOAM_ROOT_PATH/OpenFOAM/OpenFOAM-v1812-ADF && \
-sed -i 's/WM_PROJECT_VERSION=v1812-AD/WM_PROJECT_VERSION=v1812-ADF/g' etc/bashrc && \
 . $DAFOAM_ROOT_PATH/loadDAFoam.sh && \
+cd $DAFOAM_ROOT_PATH/OpenFOAM/OpenFOAM-AD && \
+sed -i 's/export WM_AD_MODE=.*/export WM_AD_MODE=ADF/g' etc/bashrc && \
 source etc/bashrc && \
+export WM_QUIET=true && \
 export WM_NCOMPPROCS=4 && \
 ./Allwmake
 </pre>

-After OpenFOAM-v1812-ADF is compiled and verified, we need to link all the compiled AD libraries to the original OpenFOAM-v1812 folder.
+After DF is compiled and verified, we need to link all the compiled AD libraries to the original OpenFOAM-v2506 folder.
 Note that we need to link the relative path so that this is portable.

 <pre>
+cd $DAFOAM_ROOT_PATH/OpenFOAM-AD && \
+./renameAD.sh platforms/linux*ADF --ADF --commit && \
-cd $DAFOAM_ROOT_PATH/OpenFOAM/OpenFOAM-v1812/platforms/*/lib && \
+cd $DAFOAM_ROOT_PATH/OpenFOAM/OpenFOAM-v2506/platforms/*/lib && \
-ln -s ../../../../OpenFOAM-v1812-ADF/platforms/*/lib/*.so . && \
+ln -s ../../../../OpenFOAM-AD/platforms/linux*ADF/lib/*.so . && \
-cd $DAFOAM_ROOT_PATH/OpenFOAM/OpenFOAM-v1812/platforms/*/lib/dummy && \
+cd $DAFOAM_ROOT_PATH/OpenFOAM/OpenFOAM-v2506/platforms/*/lib/dummy && \
-ln -s ../../../../../OpenFOAM-v1812-ADF/platforms/*/lib/dummy/*.so . && \
+ln -s ../../../../../OpenFOAM-AD/platforms/linux*ADF/lib/dummy/*.so . && \
-cd $DAFOAM_ROOT_PATH/OpenFOAM/OpenFOAM-v1812/platforms/*/lib/openmpi-system && \
+cd $DAFOAM_ROOT_PATH/OpenFOAM/OpenFOAM-v2506/platforms/*/lib/$FOAM_MPI && \
-ln -s ../../../../../OpenFOAM-v1812-ADF/platforms/*/lib/openmpi-system/*.so .
+ln -s ../../../../../OpenFOAM-AD/platforms/linux*ADF/lib/$FOAM_MPI/*.so .
 </pre>

-Once done, we need to re-source the original OpenFOAM-v1812.
+Once done, we need to re-source the original OpenFOAM-v2506.

 <pre>
 . $DAFOAM_ROOT_PATH/loadDAFoam.sh